Is the Roland System-1 Suitable for Church?

-If you just want to download my patches for church, click here.
-Please donate if you appreciate my help.
+If you just want to download my patches for church, please see the donate page.

 Don’t purchase/use an instrument that is too complicated for your musiciansThe Roland System-1 is fairly simple and straightforward.
 You don't have to learn synthesizers, necessarily, to start using it.
 As such, I have included this as a sort of setup guide.

 The easy way is to go online and grab the free Roland Librarian.
 It has 279 patches.
 If you don't have a DAW for your computer, you can get one for free, which is usually just enough to use the Roland Librarian.
 I use FL Studio free edition for everything I do with the Librarian.
-Then simply download (LINK) MY PATCHES and send all 64 of them to your System-1.
+Then simply download my patches and send all 64 of them to your System-1.
 Now you’re ready.

 The longer way is to listen to all the Roland patches, and mine also, and select those you think will work for your church.
 I recommend sending the sets of 64 into your System-1 one at a time, listening to them through your headphones or amp, and then selecting which ones you like.
 Or listen to my examples.
 Then maybe also consider using some of the patches I have made available on my own System-1 page.
 I have made patches for piano, electric piano, harp, bass, and other things freely available.

 Then, if using the longer way, put all the patches you want into your own bank.
 Then back them up if you wish.
 From here, you can then play the System-1 and never learn to use a synthesizer or make your own sounds, if that's what you want.